We are a global not-for-profit organization that sets the standards for what a responsibly managed forest is, both environmentally and socially.

-We develop standards for responsible forest management according to 10 rigorous principles and criteria.
+We develop standards for responsible forest management according to 10 principles and criteria.

-FSC certification of forests and companies means that they comply with our rigorous standards, and that forests, communities, and workers are looked after.
+FSC certification of forests and products means that they comply with our rigorous standards, and that forests, communities, and workers are looked after.

 We don’t set these standards alone.
 We consult with our global network of environmental, social, and economic members to ensure that forest standards represent everyone’s needs, from Indigenous Peoples to endangered animal species.